AmirMK/poe_veo_bot_sample/README.md

 ### 2. `veo_calls.py`
 This library handles interactions with the Veo video generation API.

+## Authentication

+By default, the library assumes that the app is running within GCP.
+In this scenario, the library uses the default GCP authentication mechanism, which automatically authenticates the application using the service account attached to the GCP environment (e.g., Compute Engine, Cloud Run).

+### Running Outside of GCP

+If the app is deployed outside of GCP, authentication requires a service account key in JSON format.
+To enable this:
+1. Generate a JSON key for the service account with the necessary permissions.
+2. The `send_request_to_google_api` function in the library includes commented-out code for explicitly loading the credentials from a JSON key.
+Uncomment this section to use it for authentication when running the app outside of GCP.

 #### Functions:
 - **`video_generation`**: Generates videos based on a provided text prompt, optional image, and other specifications.